Unbiased Learning of Deep Generative Models with Structured Discrete Representations: Experimental Protocol

 \subsection{WSJ0 Dataset}

 The WSJ0 dataset \cite{garofolo1993csr} contains recordings of people reading news from the Wall Street Journal.
 We followed all pre-processing of \cite{dvae}, which resulted in sequences of length 50 with 513-dimensional observations at each time step.
 We modeled the spectrogram data via a Gamma distribution with fixed concentration parameter 2, equivalent to modeling the complex Fourier transform of the data with a mean 0 complex normal distribution.
 We remove subject 442 from the test data set, as several of the recordings are substantially different from all others in the train and validation sets: instead of being isolated audios, some of these recordings include background noises and beeps which cannot be fit at training time.
 The encoder takes as input the log of the data and the decoder outputs the log rate of the gamma distribution, as the data spans many orders of magnitude.
+In total, our training dataset contained 93,215 sequences, our validation set contained 2,752 sequences, and our test set contained 4,709 sequences.

 \paragraph{FID Scores} As with the H3.6M dataset, it is necessary to define a different base network to evaluate generative FID scores for the WSJ0 dataset.
-As the WSJ0 dataset does not have an appropriate set of labels to use to train a classifier, we chose to instead train a classifer on the CREMA-D dataset \citep{cao2014crema}, which consists of similar speech clips.
-We preprossed each audio sequence in CREMA-D identically to the WSJ0 dataset and trained a classifier to predict one of 6 different emotions that was expressed.
-We used the same setup as H3.6M to chose a network architecture, train the model and compute FID scores.
-The final model architecture is summarized in table \ref{tab:cls_arch}.
+As the WSJ0 dataset does not have an appropriate set of labels to use to train a classifier, we chose to instead train a classifier on the CREMA-D dataset \citep{cao2014crema}, which consists of similar speech clips.
+We preprocessed each audio sequence in CREMA-D identically to the WSJ0 dataset and trained a classifier to predict one of 6 different emotions that was expressed.
+For architecture, we used a \texttt{efficientnet\_v2\_s} model from the \texttt{torchvision} package \citep{torchvision} on the data in log space.